Travellers’ diarrhoea treatment

 -

-Azithromycin is a macrolide antibiotic used to treat bacterial infections.
-It works by containing the infection, which means the infection cannot spread and your body’s immune system can fight it off.
+Azithromycin is a macrolide antibiotic used to treat bacterial infections, such as travellers’ diarrhoea.
+It works by containing the infection, which means the infection cannot spread, and your body’s immune system can fight it off.

-Ciprofloxacin is a broad spectrum antibiotic that used to be used to treat travellers’ diarrhoea.
+Ciprofloxacin is another broad-spectrum antibiotic that was previously used to treat travellers’ diarrhoea.
 This is no longer recommended because of high levels of resistance to this particular antibiotic.

-Loperamide works by slowing down muscle movements in the gut.
+Anti-diarrhoea tablets, such as loperamide, work by slowing down muscle movements in the gut.
 This means that a greater amount of water is absorbed from the stools, so the stools are less loose and passed less frequently.
-It’s not an antibiotic.
+It’s not an antibiotic and may not always be recommended for travellers’ diarrhoea, especially if it’s caused by bacteria.

 -